DwightCJH/knowledge-graph-project/README.md

 - Evaluate results and save metrics in outputs/evaluation_metrics.json.

+## View the Knowledge Graph

+After running `main.py`, an interactive graph is generated at:

+- outputs/graphs/knowledge_graph.html

+Open it in your browser — preferably using Live Server or any local web server — to ensure all interactive features work.
+You can click on nodes to explore entities, relationships, and personality traits within the graph.

 # Results
 ## Evaluation Summary
 | Component | Precision | Recall | F1 / MAE / Jaccard |